 - Deductible per accident or illness: $500

-Arrival and Immigration Check-In Information: All J-1 visa holders are required to check-in with the Global Engagement Office by attending Immigration Check-In.
+All J-1 visa holders are required to check-in with the Global Engagement Office by attending Immigration Check-In.
 This is a requirement of the U.S. Department of Homeland Security.
 Failure to check-in within one week of your arrival will result in your J-1 visa being terminated and your J-1 visa revoked.
-Students may complete orientation during International Orientation.
-Other J-1 visitors (and students unable to attend orientation) should check-in with the Global Engagement Office.
-Please have your DS-2019, a copy of your I-94 arrival information, your passport, and proof of insurance coverage (if you have coverage outside of the Samford plan).
+During Immigration Check-In, you will submit the following documents: your signed DS-2019, I-94 arrival information, your passport and proof of insurance coverage (if you have coverage outside of the Samford plan).
+Other J-1 visitors (and students unable to attend orientation) should schedule an appointment to complete an Immigration Check-In with the Global Engagement Office and bring the documents (listed above) to the appointment.

 Maintaining Your Visa Status